 For more information about k-map and its relationship to k-anonymity, see Protecting Privacy Using k-Anonymity, by Khaled El Emam and Fida Kamal Dankar, in the Journal of the American Medical Informatics Association.

-To learn how to compute k-map estimates with Cloud DLP, see Computing k-map for a dataset.
+To learn how to compute k-map estimates with Sensitive Data Protection, see Computing k-map for a dataset.

 Delta-presence (δ-presence) estimates the risk associated with an attacker who wants to find out whether their target is in the dataset.
 This is slightly different than re-identification risk in that the goal is not to find which exact record corresponds which individual, only to know whether an individual is part of the dataset.
 Using this metric is particularly appropriate if all individuals in the dataset share a common sensitive attribute; for example, they all have the same medical diagnosis.